|Course Dates||Meeting Times||Status||Instructor(s)||CRN||Registration|

 |June 15, 2020 - June 26, 20206/15 - 6/26||M-F 8:30A-11:20A||Cancelled||Mehdi Khorami||11344|

 Quantitative Analysts (Quants for short) are considered the rocket scientists of Wall Street.
 They design and implement complex mathematical models that allow financial firms to price and trade securities.
 They are employed primarily by investment banks and hedge funds, but also by insurance companies and management consultancies and others.

-The second part of the course will focus on Probability Theory, covering topics such as Probability models, Probability Distributions, Discrete Expectations, and Conditional Probability.
-These concepts are then used to provide applications in the financial industry.
+This course has two parts: Interest Rates and Probability Theory for Finance.
+The topics covered in the first part include Interest Rates, Compound Interest, Annuities, and Loan Amortization.
+The second part of the course will focus on Probability Theory for Finance, covering topics such as Probability models, Probability Distributions, Discrete Expectations, and Conditional Probability.
+The course explores applications of these concepts in the financial industry.

 Upon successful completion of the course students will be able to:

-2. Have a knowledge of the various types of annuities and use them to solve financial transaction problems
+• Have a knowledge of the various types of annuities and use them to solve financial transaction problems

-3. Employ methods related to these concepts in a variety of financial applications
+• Employ methods related to these concepts in a variety of financial applications

 Brown’s Pre-College Program in the liberal arts and sciences, offering over 200 non-credit courses, one- to four-weeks long, taught on Brown’s campus.
-For students completing grades 9-12 by June 2019.Visit Program Page Learn How to Apply
+For students completing grades 9-12 by June 2020.